inlets/docs.inlets.dev/docs/tutorial/caddy-http-tunnel.md

 ## Run a local server to share files

-Do not run this command in your home folder.
+Do not run this command in your home folder, as it will expose your entire home directory.

+Instead, create a temporary directory and serve that instead:

 ```bash
 mkdir -p /tmp/shared/